 Previous Tier II Rules.
 Secondary subordinated debts were, through December 31, 2013, regulated under the 2006 Equity Regulation.
-The following describes the rules previously applicable to the Bank's secondary subordinated debts that were issued before January 1, 2014, which rules continue to apply to such subordinated debts notwithstanding the 2013 Equity Regulation.
+This section thus describes the rules previously applicable to the Bank's secondary subordinated debts that were issued before January 1, 2014, which rules continue to apply to such subordinated debts notwithstanding the 2013 Equity Regulation.